| FIG Commission 7 Annual meeting 2013, "Land Policies and

 Land Tool Network/UN Habitat.
 STDM and LADM based software tools are under

+development by GIS suppliers and open source communities.
 A report on climate change and impact for the profession is expected to

 be published during the Kuala Lumpur Congress in 2014.
 Geographic

+information is the foundation for policy development.
 In Switzerland a serious benefit is calculated for society from spatial

 infrastructure.
 Key registers (also called authentic registers or base